nnickelson/VideoGameScanner/README.md

 DatabaseCreation Folder\SQLConnection.py  has got the connection information that needs to be filled out

-#Fill in information from setting up SQL Server
+#Fill in information from setting up SQL Server</br>

 def connectionString():

     driver = '********'